GoogleCloudPlatform/generative-ai/gemini/evaluation/champion_challenger_eval_pipeline/README.md

 gsutil cp -r sample_model_config/challenger_summarization.json $BUCKET_URI/model-config/challenger_summarization.json
 ```

-3. You can use the following ddl to create BQ schema pipeline expects.
+- You can use the following ddl to create BQ schema pipeline expects.
 At first create a dataset called `genops` in your BQ project in the same regions.
-Replace `[your-project-id]` placeholder with relevant project id below.
+Replace `[your-project-id]` placeholder with relevant project ID below.

 ``` SQL
 -- Ground Truth Dataset table summarizer_data containing raw text articles and golden summaries.